-This authentic Polish dumpling has been a staple of Julia’s weekly dinner repertoire for years.
-While there are numerous varieties and adaptations, we stick to the classic potato, cheese, and onion filling with a creamy vegetarian gravy drizzled on top.
+This authentic Polish dumpling was a staple of Julia’s weekly dinner repertoire for years.
+While there are numerous varieties and adaptations, we prefer the classic potato and cheese filling with a creamy vegetarian gravy drizzled over top.

 STEP ONE – Preparations